roughiz/lfito_rce/README.md

 ### Nota

+Sometimes you have to use a hight thread value to increase your chances of success !!

-Install the pyfiglet python module like :
+#### Install the pyfiglet python module like :

 ```
 $ sudo pip install pyfiglet